 In The Lorax, the reader learns the lesson to speak up and stand up for those who can’t.

-We follow the story of the Lorax as he tries to get people to see the beauty of the Truffula trees and to stop using them before they run out.
+We follow the Lorax story as he tries to get people to see the beauty of the Truffula trees and stop using them before they run out.

 It is a story of conservation and responsibility.
 This Dr. Seuss book has a great message and is easy to read.

 Once you have a living book in your hands, you will not leave the reading chair until you finished the book.
 These living books will hopefully encourage you and your students to think outside the box.
 We are sure you felt the emotions and were able to visualize the amazing adventures of the characters.
 We love reading living books!